 Small claims court is not a place for speeches or arguments.
 Judges hear dozens of cases in a single session and make decisions quickly, based primarily on the documentary evidence in front of them.
 The plaintiff who walks in with organized, relevant documents almost always outperforms the plaintiff who walks in with a compelling story and nothing to back it up.

-This guide covers what evidence matters for the most common types of small claims cases, and how to present it effectively.
+This guide covers what evidence matters for the most common types of small claims cases, what a court will and won't consider, and how to present, submit, and organize it effectively.
+If you'd rather jump ahead, go straight to the printable small claims evidence checklist — it is free, nothing is gated, and it prints on one page.

 📄 Written Contracts and Agreements